tomgeorge/eca/docs/protocol.md

 ## Base Protocol

 The base protocol consists of a header and a content part (comparable to HTTP).
-The header and content part are separated by a '\r\n'.
+The header and content part are separated by a `\r\n`.

 ### Header Part

 The header part consists of header fields.
-Each header field is comprised of a name and a value, separated by ': ' (a colon and a space).
+Each header field is comprised of a name and a value, separated by `: ` (a colon and a space).
 The structure of header fields conforms to the [HTTP semantic](https://tools.ietf.org/html/rfc7230#section-3.2).
-Each header field is terminated by '\r\n'.
-Considering the last header field and the overall header itself are each terminated with '\r\n', and that at least one header is mandatory, this means that two '\r\n' sequences always immediately precede the content part of a message.
+Each header field is terminated by `\r\n`.
+Considering the last header field and the overall header itself are each terminated with `\r\n`, and that at least one header is mandatory, this means that two `\r\n` sequences always immediately precede the content part of a message.

 Currently the following header fields are supported: